CHT2531/object-oriented-javascript/notes.md

 ```

 ## Objects can have a nested structure
-Object properties can be of any type including arrays or even other objects.
+Object properties can any type of data including arrays or even other objects.
 In the following example the ```workingDays``` property is an array.

 ```javascript
 const anEmployee={